acq4/acq4/documentation/source/userGuide/devices/ScannerDevice.rst

 Scanner Devices
 ==========================

-The scanner device is used to control a set of scan mirrors.
-It translates a position that is designated by the user in the camera window into a pair of voltages applied to the mirrors.
+The scanner device is used to control a set of galvometric mirrors to precisely direct a scanning laser beam.
+The device allows the user to specify the desired laser spot location by graphically selecting the location from within a camera module.
+The transformation between camera coordinates and X,Y voltages is determined by an automatic calibration procedure.

 Configuration
 ---------------------------